Republiek (political organisation): History

 The immediate cause of the establishment of the NRG were the celebrations which marked the sixtieth anniversary of Queen Beatrix and the closing of the Dam in Amsterdam for these festivities.
 On 20 January 1998, the NRG released a Republican manifesto, and on 29 January of the same year former NRG spokesman Erik van den Muijzenberg, under the eyes of the international press, proclaimed the Third Republic of the Netherlands on Dam Square.

 In 2005, the Republican Society and New Republican Society co-founded the magazine De Republikein ("The Republican"); all 1300 NRG members at the time automatically became subscribers.

 From a small movement with a few members, the organization in eight years time grew into a union with more than 1,300 members and seven regional offices as of 2006.

 The society protested the wedding of Crown Prince Willem-Alexander and Princess Maxima Zorreguieta on 2 February 2002.

 Following the enlargement of the European Union, thirteen Republican organizations from all the monarchies of the EU on 1 May 2004, sent a petition to the European Parliament.
 The thirteen organizations asked the abolishment of constitutional monarchy throughout the European Union.
 The petition is an initiative of the Belgian Republican Circle (Republikeinse Kring-CRK).
 In the Netherlands, the petition was signed by the NRG.

 In June 2010, several European republican movements, including the NRG, founded the AERM: the Alliance of European Republican Movements.
 This organisation is an umbrella of republican organisations in the seven main European countries that are still monarchies.

 Early April 2013, the NRG reported having seen its membership grown rapidly with 800 people in the preceding two months (on top of the 1200 there were in January).
 It attributed this growth to the 'Orange hype' in the run-up to the investiture of Willem-Alexander later that month.
 Chair Anjo Clement claimed on 21 April 2013 that the monarchy would not exist in twenty years time, because of the bumpy road Willem-Alexander has had on his way to become king, especially regarding his villa in Mozambique and the denial of Zorreguieta's part in Argentina's dictatorship during the Dirty War.
 A citizen's initiative on the monarch's salary started by the NRG was signed by over 13,000 people.

 Each year, the NRG awards the title of Republican of the Year to the person that has best encouraged discussion on the abolishment of the monarchy.
-In 2015, comedian Arjen Lubach was given the award for the 22 March 2015 episode of his satirical talkshow Zondag met Lubach, in which he mocked the monarchy by proclaiming himself "Pharao of the Netherlands" and launched a citizens' initiative with more than 100,000 signatures to confirm it.
-He succeeded Utrecht student Joanna, who in 2013 caused national uproar by publicly protesting with a sigh that said: "Weg met de monarchie.
+In 2015, comedian Arjen Lubach was given the award for the 22 March 2015 episode of his satirical talkshow Zondag met Lubach, in which he mocked the monarchy by proclaiming himself "Pharaoh of the Netherlands" and launched a citizens' initiative with more than 100,000 signatures to confirm it.
+He succeeded Utrecht student Joanna, who in 2013 caused national uproar by publicly protesting with a sign that said: "Weg met de monarchie.
 Het is 2013." ("Down with the monarchy.
 It's 2013").